 The Improved situation Late-War

 By 1944 'Flag Signalling' was removed from Soviet 'Instructions for The Armoured Troops'.
-We can safely assume that the Soviets were confident enough to rely purely on radio communication at this date, though the tactical finesse of the Soviet Tank Formations would, despite a degrade in quality, be still inferior to the German Panzer units, though the gap would by now have closed significantly.
+We can safely assume that the Soviets were confident enough to officially rely purely on radio communication at this date, though the tactical finesse of the Soviet Tank Formations would, despite a degrade in German tank crew quality, be still inferior to many Panzer units, though the gap would by now have closed significantly.